If you can draw it, we can help you make it!

 - ABS plastics

 We can usually cut materials up to 6mm thick but it always depends on a material’s density.
 For example, we have previously worked with some 1.8mm card stock that required the same laser power as 3mm MDF.
-Plywoods can be problematic as there are so many types made from differing types of surface wood and various numbers of internal plies.
+Plywoods can be sometimes be a little problematic as there are so many types made from differing types of surface veneer and various numbers of internal plies.
 The answer to understanding what will work and what won’t is to make a small test cut in the material.

 When designing artwork for laser cutting at Access Space we use Inkscape, a drawing program available via: https://inkscape.org/